SYSonline

 The Final Mile

 There's a specific kind of energy that comes with being almost done.
-Not halfway done, not three-quarters done—but truly, genuinely almost there.
-We're in that phase now with FreeBeer.ai, and it's fascinating to observe from the inside.
+Not halfway done, not three-quarters done — but truly, genuinely almost there.

 The 90% Trap